JavierAntoran/pictocatcher/README.md

 Pictocatcher is composed of two parts.
 The first is a server which evaluates images with Google's [Inception](https://ai.googleblog.com/2016/03/train-your-own-image-classifier-with.html) image classification network.
-It then checks that the image's class corresponds to that of the selected pictogram using the technique descibed [here](#going-from-imagenet-labels-to-pictograms).
+It then checks that the image's class corresponds to that of the selected pictogram using the technique described [here](#going-from-imagenet-labels-to-pictograms).

  <img src="pictures/system_overview.png" width="450" height="400"/>